 - Doesborgh, S.J., et al., Effects of semantic treatment on verbal communication and linguistic processing in aphasia after stroke: a randomized controlled trial.
 Stroke; a journal of cerebral circulation, 2004.
 35(1): p.
 141-6.

-- Subjects: 58 patients with aphasia resulting in semantic deficits (trouble remember the meaning of words) and phonological deficits (trouble thinking of the right sounds included in a specific word)
+- Subjects: 58 patients with aphasia resulting in semantic deficits (trouble remembering the meaning of words) and phonological deficits (trouble thinking of the right sounds included in a specific word)

 - Subjects: Patients with aphasia